Being infected with HIV is not the same as having AIDS

 Women infected with HIV that are contemplating pregnancy must consider the risks and start antiretroviral treatment, if they are not taking it already.

 Post-Exposition Prophylaxis (PEP) means taking antiretroviral medication as soon as possible after having been exposed to HIV to avoid the infection.
-Pre-Exposition Prophylaxis (Prep) is currently under study: it has already been accepted in some countries and could be prescribed in higher risk populations.
+Pre-Exposition Prophylaxis (Prep) is an HIV prevention approach where HIV-negative individuals use anti-HIV medications to reduce their risk of becoming infected if they are exposed to the virus.
+It could be prescribed in higher risk populations.

-it is estimated that 25% of people that have HIV, do not even know it.
+It is estimated that 20% of people who have HIV do not know it.

 Since the beginning of the pandemic,39 million people have died because of AIDS all over the world.